Yan Gomes Preview, Player Props: Cubs vs. Rockies

-Yan Gomes -- 0-for-3 in his last game -- will be in action for the Chicago Cubs versus the Colorado Rockies, with Kyle Freeland on the hill, on September 11 at 8:40 PM ET.
+On Tuesday, Yan Gomes (on the back of going 3-for-4 with three RBI) and the Chicago Cubs play the Colorado Rockies, whose starting pitcher will be Chris Flexen.
+First pitch is at 8:40 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Diamondbacks.
+In his last game, he collected three RBI (going 3-for-4 with ) against the Rockies.

 Yan Gomes Game Info & Props vs. the Rockies